 The Minish Cap

-Twilight Princess' version of the Lost Woods has an absurdly confusing layout that the game doesn't provide a map for, not even an overworld map.
-If that isn't enough to frustrate you, the infinitely respawning Goddamned Bats that go out of their way to hunt you down the whole time you're trying to navigate the place will certainly be.
-Once you finally get through it, you have to contend with That One Puzzle at the end.
-And if that's not enough, in order to beat the game, you have to do it twice.
+- The game's version of the Lost Woods has an absurdly confusing layout with no map of any kind and infinitely respawning Goddamned Bats that go out of their way to hunt you down while you're navigating the place.
+You have to beat That One Puzzle to make it out.
+And to beat the game as a whole, you have to do it twice.

 A Link Between Worlds

 - The Ice Ruins is a treacherous Slippy-Slidey Ice World with very narrow pathways and tough enemies throughout the dungeon.
 The run-up alone requires you to find a portal in a place the game doesn't hint at, perform precise platforming in a massive cavern with Goddamned Bats, and face several Lynels, which are more powerful than many bosses.
 Then you have to do the same thing in Lorule's Death Mountain, with the same cavern covered in ice and the Lynels replaced with ice statues.